dashivam06/HospitalManagementSystem/README.md

 Hospital Management System
 # Welcome to the Hospital Management System!
-This Java application helps you manage patient and doctor information and book appointments.
-It uses PostgreSQL to store all the data.

-What Can You Do with This App?
+The Hospital Management System is a console-based application that facilitates the management of patients and doctors.
+It leverages JDBC (Java Database Connectivity) concepts to interact with a PostgreSQL database, providing a robust and scalable solution for data management.
+It allows you to book appointments, view doctor and patient details, and manage patient information through a PostgreSQL database.

+Features
-Manage Patients: Enter details like name, age, and gender, and book their appointments.
+1) Add New Patients: Input and store patient details such as name, age, and gender.
-Manage Doctors: Look up doctor details by ID and see a list of all doctors and their specializations.
+2) View Patients: Display all patients stored in the database.
+3) View Doctors: Display all doctors stored in the database.
+4) Book Appointments: Schedule appointments between patients and doctors.
+5) Check Doctor Availability: Verify if a doctor is available on a specific date.

 Why Is This Important?
 Keeping track of patient and doctor information is crucial for any healthcare facility.